 In his journey of writing about money, he’s gotten a window into the practices of some of the world’s most successful investors.
 He’s learned that investing is not all about the analytical tools like formulas and access to historical trends.
 Instead, he says there’s one thing that sets successful investors apart: their behavior.

 Below, you’ll find a few things you can do to change the way you behave with your money.
-Otherwise, listen to all 33 minutes and 44 seconds of our conversation with Morgan at the bottom of this article.
-You won’t want to miss any of what he has to say!
+Otherwise, listen to our conversation with Morgan — you won’t want to miss any of what he has to say!

 Stop comparing yourself to others